wikimedia/mediawiki-extensions-Wikibase/README.md

 The lib bundles common code that is used by both the client and the repo.

-Note that in each of the directories you will also find `README.md` notes for each of the extensions.

 ## Install

 This package contains three interrelated MediaWiki extensions: